Irruputuncu: Local setting

-Volcanism in the CVZ is linked to the subduction of the Nazca plate beneath the South America plate.
+Volcanism in the CVZ is linked to the subduction of the Nazca Plate beneath the South American Plate.
 This subduction within the past c.
 27.5 mya has triggered a thickening of the crust and orogeny.
 Approximately 44 volcanic centres that are either active or potentially active are found in the CVZ.
 Some centres are fumarolically active; these include Alitar, Lastarria and Tacora.
 Irruputuncu and other volcanoes including Guallatiri, Isluga, Lascar and San Pedro have displayed phreatic or magmatic-phreatic activity.
 The arid climate of the area has led to good preservation of volcanic structures.

 A small gap about 100 km wide, which is known as the "Pica gap" but includes the Pliocene-Pleistocene Alto Toroni volcano that features vigorous seismic activity, separates Irruputuncu from Isluga in the north.
 Irruputuncu is part of an elliptical alignment of volcanoes that extends to the east, which may be linked to a cup-shaped intrusion in the crust.
 Older Pliocene volcanoes around Irruputuncu are Laguna volcano to the northeast and Bofedal to the southeast.
 Irruputuncu lies at the end of a chain of volcanoes that trends northeastward away from it.
 It may be part of a larger volcano system in the area.

 The volcanic complex sits on top of ignimbrite layers, the Miocene Ujina and Pleistocene Pastillos Ignimbrites.
 These ignimbrites are c.150 m and 20–90 m thick, the former is a welded ignimbrite that was erupted 9.3 ± 0.4 mya and the latter in two stages 0.79 ± 0.2 - 0.73 ± 0.16 mya and 0.32 ± 0.25 mya.
 In terms of composition, the Ujina is pink-grey crystals and pumice and the Pastillos a gray-white pumice forming the lower member and the upper member of the Pastillos contains cinerites with accessory claystones, siltstones and diatomites.
 Further volcanic rocks beneath Irruputuncu are hydrothermally altered dacites that may be part of an older now deeply eroded edifice.